 Make the ramen:

 - I use the same wok for making the tofu as well as the ramen.
 Remove the tofu once crisp from the pot and then make the ramen.
 Add oil, mushrooms, and a good pinch of salt and cook for 2-3 minutes to brown the mushrooms on some of the edges.
-Then add the ginger-garlic paste, peanut butter, gochujang, and soy sauce and mix really well.
+Then add the ginger-garlic paste, peanut butter, gochujang, maple syrup and soy sauce and mix really well.
 Add 1/4 cup of the water or broth and mix in.
 Mix well to incorporate the peanut butter.

 - Bring the mixture to a boil then gradually add the rest of the broth.
 Mix and Bring to a good rolling boil, then add your noodles.
 Press to submerge in the boiling broth, then cook them according to the time on the packaging.
 Ramen noodles will cook pretty quickly, within 3-4 minutes, while udon noodles will take around 7-8 minutes.